ESTA Visa America: FAQs

 How do I apply for ESTA America?

 The ESTA application is an online form.
-You will be asked a series of questions, the responses you provide will be used to pre-screen you for travel to the US.
+You will be asked a series of questions to determine your eligibility to travel to the US without a visa.

 What are the ESTA questions?

-The application will cover a range of areas relating to the applicant and their travel plans:
+The application covers a range of areas relating to the individual applicant and their travel plans:

 - Personal information